The Usefulness of Useless Knowledge

 Event description

-In the 25th year of the inception of the Institute of Advanced Studies at The University of Western Australia we invite you to join us for a special discussion on the value of enquiry for its own sake.
+In the 25th year of the inception of the Institute of Advanced Studies at The University of Western Australia we invite you to join us for a special conversation on the value of enquiry for its own sake.

 Our Panel